 Visit www.secretleaders.com for more information about the podcast, or subscribe with iTunes or Spotify.

 Success can follow failure

 Michael and Ali are two of the most successful innovators in the UK’s tech scene.
 Michael’s mindfulness and meditation programme is forecasting revenue of $70-80 million this year, having wrapped up Apple’s prestigious App of the Year award in 2017.
-Ali is the founder of a healthcare app which is changing the way people around the world access healthcare – and counts the Health Secretary as one of its users.
+Ali is the founder of a healthcare app that is changing the way people around the world access healthcare – and counts the Health Secretary as one of its users.
 But it hasn’t always been easy.

 Six years ago, Michael’s Moshi Monsters venture was at the height of its success.
 “We thought it was going to last forever.
 We were winning all these awards.”
 “We thought that the graphs would keep going up and to the right, and that we’d be the next Disney,” he reflects.
 “Unfortunately, in 2012 that all changed.
 And it feels like that was all just overnight.”
 Sales collapsed.
 Painful losses and job cuts followed.

 In 2006, Ali’s Circle Health won £500 million of investment from Lehman Brothers and RBS – shortly before one collapsed and the other was bailed out in the financial crisis.
 The funding disappeared.
 “We had to find that money overnight,” he recalls.
-He found it – but at the cost of involving venture capitalists who wouldn’t support back his plans for a revolutionary new health app which would connect patients with GPs digitally: “They said it was a lack of focus.”
+He found it – but at the cost of involving venture capitalists who wouldn’t support back his plans for a revolutionary new health app that would connect patients with GPs digitally: “They said it was a lack of focus.”

 Ali left Circle Health and set up Babylon.
 Michael got into meditation and mindfulness on the solo holiday he took to recuperate after Moshi’s year of decline.
 And the rest, as they say, is history.